oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-38-threadflowlocation-object.md

 ### state property

-A `threadFlowLocation` object **MAY** contain a property named `state` whose value is an object ([§3.6](#object-properties)) in which each property name represents an item relevant to the location in the context of the code flow, and the corresponding property value is a `multiformatMessageString` object ([§3.12](#multiformatmessagestring-object)) that specifies either the value of or a constraint on that item.
+A `threadFlowLocation` object **MAY** contain a property named `state` whose value is an object ([sec](#object-properties)) in which each property name represents an item relevant to the location in the context of the code flow, and the corresponding property value is a `multiformatMessageString` object ([sec](#multiformatmessagestring-object)) that specifies either the value of or a constraint on that item.

 > NOTE: This property enables a SARIF viewer to present a debugger-like "watch window" experience as the user navigates through a code flow.